 You Still Have to Bring Your Car to the Dealership

 Texas’ stay-at-home order may have expired, but that doesn’t mean bringing your car in to be serviced will be any easier.
 Although your dealership will likely be accepting vehicles for repair during this time, There’s no telling when they’ll be able to inspect or repair your vehicle.
 Furthermore, the need for social distancing will mean far fewer interactions with your dealership and fewer chances of obtaining repair invoices.
 Repair invoices are essential for proving lemon law cases.
 If you do take your car in for repair, be sure to request that invoices be sent via email if they cannot be given in person.
 Consult a Texas law attorney if you have any questions.

 Lemon Law Claims in a Time of Uncertainty

 Above all else, don’t jeopardize your own health in the process of getting your car repaired.
 If you must take your car in to be repaired in order to satisfy the Texas Lemon Law, be sure to comply with CDC recommendations, including those that pertain to social distancing.
 And again, if you need assistance with your lemon law claim, we are here to help.
-Our Texas lemon law attorneys can review your case and determine if you are eligible for potential relief under the Texas lemon law — possibly saving you valuable time and trips to the dealership.
+Our Texas lemon law attorney can review your case and determine if you are eligible for potential relief under the Texas lemon law — possibly saving you valuable time and trips to the dealership.
 Until next time, stay safe, and remember, the Law Office of Darin Siefkes, PLLC, is here if you need us.